How to Tailor Your Investment Banking Resume

-- Your investment banking resume has to be only one page (I cannot stress this enough).
-It doesn’t matter how many internships you’ve done and clubs you’re a member of, you have to get your resume down to one page.
-Hiring managers are busy people and will often just skip resumes that are more than a page long.
+- Your investment banking resume must be only one page (I cannot stress this enough).
+It doesn’t matter how many internships you’ve done or clubs you’re a member of, you have to get your resume down to one page.
+Hiring managers are busy and often just automatically skip resumes that are more than a page long.

 - Convey your academic achievements.
 Investment bankers love to hire people with a high GPA, who are on the Dean’s List and appear to be smart.

 - Demonstrate relevant finance experience.
 It’s important to demonstrate that you’ve done some type of relevant work experience.
-If you’re able to get an internship somewhere, that is ideal, but if not, then you can put in something such as a position as an officer in a student club.
+If you’re able to get an internship somewhere, that is ideal.
+If not, then you can put in something such as a position as an officer in a student club.
 Either way, be sure to prove you have financial modeling and valuation skills.